504 plan

 Independent practice

-The part of explicit instruction that follows guided practice and provides students an opportunity to practice a new skill or strategy individually.
+Independent practice is the part of explicit instruction that follows guided practice and provides students an opportunity to practice a new skill or strategy individually.

 Individualized Education Program